 Australia Vocational Education Alliance（AVEA）

-Secondly, Secretary-General Guan Beisong briefly introduced the situation of the Australian Vocational Education Alliance, pointing out that the Alliance attaches great importance to cooperation with China, and is cooperating with a number of Chinese applied universities and vocational colleges to build a “China-Australia Teacher Development Centre” and develop TAFE education model reform, professional and curriculum construction, high-level international teacher training, international joint talent training and other diversified cooperation projects.
+Secondly, Director Barry Guan briefly introduced the situation of the Australian Vocational Education Alliance, pointing out that the Alliance attaches great importance to cooperation with China, and is cooperating with a number of Chinese applied universities and vocational colleges to build a “China-Australia Teacher Development Centre” and develop TAFE education model reform, professional and curriculum construction, high-level international teacher training, international joint talent training and other diversified cooperation projects.
 Through the introduction of Australian courses and standards, China-Australia based on teacher training and joint development of international courses Vocational education cooperation.

 At the same time, in the context of the implementation of the “20 vocational education”, the scope of international cooperation and exchanges between China and Australia in vocational education will be further expanded.
 Through strengthening professional construction, curriculum construction, and training mode system construction, etc., a competency-oriented education that meets international standards will be formed The human model will ultimately promote the long-term development of Chinese vocational education.